matt4biz/oak/README.md

 	5: -1.00000
 	> 0 1 $g gaussl
 	improper integral
-	> 0 1 $g rombrg
+	> 0 1 $g integr
 	7: 36308168.95462

 where the last result is headed to +Inf.

-The Romberg method will run until the difference between successive estimates is less than *eps* = 1e-15 (or until it runs over a fixed limit on the number of iterations allowed, currently 24).

 ### Root finding
 The function `solve` takes a function `f(x)` represented as a word as well as an interval [a, b] and attempts to find a root within that interval.

-It uses two methods, the secant method [*Sauer* §1.5] and, if that is not successful, the Newton-Raphson method [*Sauer* §1.4].
-Either one may fail for certain cases (for example, Newton's method may oscillate between two roots without converging), but one of them should work in most cases.
+It uses Brent's method [*Sauer* §1.5], a combination of the secant method, inverse quadratic interpolation, and bisection methods [see also Dover's reprint of Brent's _Algorithms for Minimization Without Derivatives_ (ISBN [9780486419985](https://www.amazon.com/Algorithms-Minimization-Without-Derivatives-Mathematics/dp/0486419983))].

-Both methods iterate until the difference between two successive estimates is less than *eps* = 1e-15 (or until they run over a fixed limit on the number of iterations allowed, currently 100).
+The method iterates until the estimated root, or the difference between two successive estimates, is less than *eps* = 1e-15 (or until it runs over a fixed limit on the number of iterations allowed, currently 100).

 If no root is found within the given interval, `solve` will return "no solution".
+This should happen only when there is no root there, or perhaps when the root lies exactly at one end of the interval.

 For example, given the function `f(x) = x**2 + x - 1`, find a root between 0 and 2